apache/solr-operator/docs/solr-cloud/solr-cloud-crd.md

 With a command, we can load the username and password from a secret; Kubernetes will [update the mounted secret files](https://kubernetes.io/docs/concepts/configuration/secret/#mounted-secrets-are-updated-automatically) when the secret changes automatically.

-By default, the operator will use Solr's `/admin/info/health` endpoint for readiness and liveness probes.
+By default, the operator will use Solr's `/admin/info/system` endpoint for startup and liveness probes, and the `/admin/info/health` endpoint for readiness probes.
 This default can be customized by changing the HTTP path for any probes (under `spec.customSolrKubeOptions.podOptions`), however this also requires users to set `probesRequireAuth=false` as the operator does not reconfigure custom HTTP probes to use the command needed to support `probesRequireAuth=true`.

 Custom readiness and liveness probes can be specified using configuration like the following: